dasarpai/old.dasarpai.github.io/_wiapost/2025-03-10-The-Meaning-of-Knowledge-in-Bhagwat-Gita.md

 ---
 id: 5286
 mathjax: true
-title:  "The Meaning of Knowledge in Bhagwat gita"
+title:  "The Meaning of Word Knowledge or Gyan or Jnyana in Bhagwat Gita"
 date: "2025-03-10"
 permalink: /wiaposts/meaning-of-knowledge-in-bhagavad-gita
 header: